PaddlePaddle/Paddle/doc/design/async_devices.md

 Let's use CUDA as an example.
 There is a building block named `stream` in CUDA.
 Streams introduce task-based parallelism to CUDA codes.
 The sequence of operations will be executed in issue-order on the GPU if they are in the same stream.

-The operators in different streams may run concurrently as long as they are in multiple streams and hardware supports it.
-CUDA Hardware has no notion of streams.
+The operators in different streams are able to run concurrently as long as they are in multiple streams and hardware supports it.
+CUDA hardware has no notion of streams.
 The hardware has separate queues (engines) to perform memory copies and to execute kernels.

-If we want to take advantage of CUDA devices, we must use at least N streams, where N equals the number of hardware queues.
-And separate operators into these streams.
+If we want to take advantage of CUDA devices, we must use at least N streams, where N equals the number of hardware queues, and separate operators into these streams.
 The N equals to three since CUDA can simultaneously execute CUDA kernels, H2D memcpy, D2H memcpy by the CUDA hardware.

 Considering the execution of CUDA devices is asynchronous, there should be a wait operator when switching streams.
 For example, we want to read the computation result from GPU; then we must wait for the computation complete and issue a device-to-host memory copy.